Check out or latest addition to the product line-up: CYBREI Cranks and components!

 X. Shipping costs – methods of transporting products and the price for their transport

 10.1.
-The Purchase Price of the goods or services does not include transport costs or other costs related to the delivery of the products.
+The Purchase Price does not include transport costs, delivery costs, collection costs or other costs related to the delivery, collection or transport of goods or items connected with the provision of services, unless expressly stated otherwise.

 10.2.
-Shipping methods and prices for shipping of ordered products:
+Shipping methods and prices for shipping of ordered goods:

 10.2.1.
 Forms of transport: